UltFoundation/Ultiomatic.js/README.md

 Achieve a decent level of coding style consistency in [@UltFoundation](https://github.com/UltFoundation) and [@UltCombo](https://github.com/UltCombo)'s projects, serving as a simple style guide for contributors.

 Consistency is very important, but it shouldn't get in the way of development.
-Hence, this style guide will be relatively short and more permissive than Idiomatic.js.
+Hence, this style guide will slightly more permissive and practical than Idiomatic.js.

 ## Editor configs